tytzM17/Lokian.eth/README.md

 Ongoing
 - Change 'Fight' to 'Dojo', include in menu
+- Fix UI for marketplace, have some table with display options like list by date, price, etc. then onClick row, mons modal will show, table row could have a thumbnail for the sold monster
 - Fix UI, in different media queries or devices
 - Add onclick monster card, show modal with bigger card UI and monster info
 - Add multiplayer pvp, chat with moralis